6 Ideas for Printing Personalized Holiday Gifts That Everyone Will Love

 How do you do that?
 It’s pretty simple.
 Order a high-quality garment and keep your design/logo subtle enough that they don’t feel like a walking billboard or a spokesperson for your company.
 Make it about the garment, make it about them.

-If you’re a company ordering branded items for all the employees, follow the lead of our CEO, who last year gave everyone in the company a nice set of swag: a T-shirt, a cozy hoodie, a backpack, a notebook, pen, and water bottle.
+If you’re a company ordering branded items for all the employees, follow the lead of our CEO, who last year gave employee appreciation gifts, including a T-shirt, a cozy hoodie, a backpack, a notebook, pen, and water bottle.
 All branded with the RushOrderTees logo, but not overtly– with style and class.
 Think: small print, low contrast, muted colors, etc.

 Recruit a partner